MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/upgrade-and-update/overview-of-the-upgrade-process-subscription-edition.md

 > [!NOTE]
 > A server farm administrator can choose to force an upgrade of My Sites without waiting for users to upgrade them.
 For details and steps, read [Upgrade site collections to SharePoint Server Subscription Edition](upgrade-a-site-collection-subscription-edition.md).

-### Upgrade other SharePoint Server 2019 site collections
+### Upgrade other SharePoint Server 2019 and SharePoint Server 2016 site collections
 <a name="SiteCollections"> </a>

 For information about how to upgrade a site collection, see [Upgrade site collections to SharePoint Server Subscription Edition](upgrade-a-site-collection-subscription-edition.md).